Trump Aims To 'Eliminate' Clean Water Rule

 But it faced heavy criticism and lobbying against the rule from farmers, the U.S. Chamber of Commerce, real estate developers and golf course owners, among others.

+In Tuesday's executive order, Trump said that in any future proposed rule, the EPA and the U.S. Army Corps of Engineers should consider Justice Antonin Scalia's opinion in a 2006 Supreme Court ruling, which focused on the scope of the Clean Water Act.

+In that case, Scalia stated that the "waters of the United States" are limited to "only relatively permanent, standing or flowing bodies of water."
+He added: "The phrase does not include channels through which water flows intermittently or ephemerally, or channels that periodically provide drainage for rainfall."

-Owen McDonough of the National Association of Homebuilders says a developer who buys a rural piece of land "is all of a sudden faced with jurisdiction waters, and then he has to secure federal permits, and offset his impacts."
-He says builders must hire expensive environmental consultants to get those permits.
+After the 2015 rule, Owen McDonough of the National Association of Homebuilders said a developer who buys a rural piece of land "is all of a sudden faced with jurisdiction waters, and then he has to secure federal permits, and offset his impacts."
+He said builders must hire expensive environmental consultants to get those permits.

 Last August, then-candidate Trump echoed that criticism when he addressed the homebuilders association.
 It's worth noting that Trump has a stake in the rule's fate.
-As Greg Allen has reported, the Trump Organization has about a dozen golf courses across the U.S.
+As Greg has reported, the Trump Organization has about a dozen golf courses across the U.S.

 And the president's new EPA chief, Scott Pruitt, sued the agency over the water rule when he was Oklahoma's attorney general.